11264 Claudiomaccone

 11264 Claudiomaccone (provisional designation ') is a stony background asteroid and binary system from the middle regions of the asteroid belt, approximately 3 kilometers in diameter.
 It was discovered 16 October 1979, by Nikolai Chernykh at Crimean Astrophysical Observatory in Nauchnyj, on the Crimean peninsula.
 It was named after the Italian astronomer Claudio Maccone.

 Orbit and classification

 Claudiomaccone orbits the Sun in the (central) main-belt at a distance of 2.0–3.2 AU once every 4 years and 2 months (1,512 days).
 Its orbit has an eccentricity of 0.23 and an inclination of 4° with respect to the ecliptic.
 Claudiomaccone comes closer to Mars than to the other planets, repeatedly approaching the Red Planet as close as 0.47 AU.
-In 2096 it makes a very rare approach to 65 Gm.
+In 2096 it makes a very rare approach to 65,000,000 km.

 A first precovery was taken at Palomar Observatory in 1950, extending the body's observation arc by 29 years prior to its official discovery observation.